arhamxfarooqui/Strata/README.md

 ## 🧠 AI Intelligence Layer: The Orchestrator

-AXIOS-GO utilizes a multi-model routing strategy to optimize for reasoning depth and response speed, dynamically switching between DeepSeek and Groq based on task complexity.
+Strata utilizes a multi-model routing strategy to optimize for reasoning depth and response speed, dynamically switching between DeepSeek and Groq based on task complexity.

 ### 1. Task Decomposition Flow
 When a user asks a complex question (e.g., "How do I optimize my DP for this specific CF problem?"), the **Orchestrator** takes over.